shunyeka-spl/terraform-provider-autobotai/docs/resource_gcp_integration.md

     }
     ```
-2. To use the autobotAI Gcp Integration add the API key to the varibale.tf
+2. To use the autobotAI Gcp Integration follow the "provider_setup.md"
-3. create "variable.tf" inside "example/gcp" folder and add the following values:
-    ## Example Usage
-    ```
-    variable "apikey"{
-    type    = string
-    default = "API Key"
-    }

-    ```
-Note: You can always change the values declared according to your choice.
-4. Run Terraform
-    1. Navigate to the Project Directory:
-        ```
-        cd /path/terraform-provider-autobotai

-        ```
-    2. Create the Artifact:
-        ```
-        make install

-        ```
-    3. Now, you can run the terraform code by navigating to "example/gcp" folder:
-        ```
-        cd example/gcp
-        terraform init
-        terraform apply

-        ```